filefolder/plotPOS/README.md

 # TODOs

--calculate both white and frequency-dependent noise via spectral fitting
+- calculate both white and frequency-dependent noise via spectral fitting

--make some plot settings more sane
+- make some plot settings more sane

+- output offset-corrected POS files (for use in noise calculations with tsfit etc)

--lots of tiny formatting issues
+- lots of tiny formatting issues

 thanks & bear with me here. comments / tips / bug reports appreciated